oleksandrbyk/blog/content/blog/2019-08-01-july-19-dvc-heartbeat.md

 We are sifting through the issues and discussions and share with you the most interesting takeaways.

-### I have within one git repository different folders with very different content (basically different projects, or content I want to have different permissions to), and I thought about using different buckets in AWS as remotes.
+### Q: I have within one git repository different folders with very different content (basically different projects, or content I want to have different permissions to), and I thought about using different buckets in AWS as remotes.
 [I’m not sure if it’s possible with DVC to store some files in some remote, and some other files in some other remote, is it?](https://discordapp.com/channels/485586884165107732/485596304961962003/575718048330416158)

 You can definitely add more than one remote (see
 [dvc remote add](https://dvc.org/doc/commands-reference/remote-add)) and then